-Increase the use of native plants and

-- Plant and maintain the tree canopy along identified roads. - Expand stormwater green infrastructure as part of stormwater, watershed restoration, and climate resilience efforts into the Town's public transportation investments. - Expand stormwater green infrastructure as part of watershed restoration and climate resilience efforts (hydrology). - Achieve 80% reduction 2010 levels of per capita greenhouse emissions by 2030. - Ensure that Carrboro residents are informed of and engaged with OWASA's water supply, quality, and cost plans. - Protect and restore watersheds and ecosystems - Reduce the amount of Carrboro's treated water use while increasing water rate affordability
+- Increase the use of native plants and vegetation to mitigate climate change impacts, including stormwater mitigation and heat island effect. - Plant and maintain the tree canopy along identified roads. - Expand stormwater green infrastructure as part of stormwater, watershed restoration, and climate resilience efforts into the Town's public transportation investments. - Expand stormwater green infrastructure as part of watershed restoration and climate resilience efforts (hydrology). - Achieve 80% reduction 2010 levels of per capita greenhouse emissions by 2030. - Ensure that Carrboro residents are informed of and engaged with OWASA's water supply, quality, and cost plans. - Protect and restore watersheds and ecosystems - Reduce the amount of Carrboro's treated water use while increasing water rate affordability